 - 3 tbsps grape seed oil (or vegetable oil)

-Cook the quinoa and green lentils according to packages.
-Set aside and cool to room temperature.
-If you have never cooked quinoa, you can read the instructions here.
+Cook the quinoa and green lentils separately and according to packages.
+When done, drain any water that may remain in the lentils.
+Also, cooked quinoa should not have any leftover water at all.
+Transfer these into a large bowl, toss to combine and set aside to cool to room temperature.
+If you have never cooked quinoa, read the instructions here.

-In a salad bowl, add the cooked quinoa and lentils and mix to combine.
-Then, add and mix together the carrots, edamame beans, green onions, sesame seeds, fresh herbs, salt and pepper.
+Meanwhile, in a separate medium-size bowl, mix together the carrots, edamame beans, green onions, sesame seeds, fresh herbs, salt and pepper.

-In a small bowl, add the dressing ingredients and whisk with a fork until blended.
-Pour the dressing into the salad ingredients and gently toss the salad until all ingredients are embedded with the salad dressing.
-Let the salad marinate in fridge for 30 minutes, tossing from time to time.
+In a small bowl, add the vinaigrette ingredients and whisk until blended.
+Alternatively, you can also blend the ingredients in a small blender or NutriBullet.
+Pour the vinaigrette into the salad and toss until all ingredients are coated.
+Cover and allow the salad to marinate in fridge for 30 minutes, tossing from time to time.